 Can you afford to set up an office at home?

 Spending the working day at home might sound pretty luxurious, but you’ll soon realise the freebies you get at the office no longer apply to you.
 You’ll now have to pay for extra gas, water and electricity usage, coffee, equipment, and yes, even toilet paper.

 This doesn’t have to be a game changer though, as long as you’re thrifty in other departments, for instance when setting up your new workplace.
 We’ve documented several ways to set up a home office without breaking the bank.

 It’s hard enough to stay focused on what you’re supposed to be doing when it’s Friday afternoon in the office and you’re on a coffee crash.
 How will you ever manage to keep yourself from spending all day on Cool Dog Group, or turning a quick lunchtime Skyrim session into a totally wasted day?

-These five scientifically proven productivity hacks will help you answer these pressing questions.
+These productivity hacks will help you answer these pressing questions.